wdyjason/web_dev_quiz_frontend/README.md

-This project wa quiz for web dev
+This project was quiz for web dev